 As a result of its metabolic pathways and effects on sex hormone binding globulin, vitamin D has been shown to positively influence unbound testosterone.

 Additionally, zinc absorption is enhanced in the presence of Vitamin D, and combining the two further enhances levels of natural testosterone.
-This is exactly why we added optimal doses of both ingredients in our premium testosterone booster test-fx.

 Testosterone that binds to SHBG (Sex Hormone Binding Globulin) becomes unavailable to lock onto to androgenic receptors and induce its anabolic effects.
 Essentially all testosterone bound to SHBG is dormant, having no effect.